-Objective Provide outdoor recreation experiences that accommodate the needs of residents and visitors.
-Rationale Experiences enhance the basic products and services to add value and create higher yield opportunities.
-Expected Outcome A wide range of recreation experiences based on quality facilities and services, appropriate to the identity of the region and which minimise potential impacts on landscape, land management and wildlife.
+Objective Provide outdoor recreated accommodate the need Rationale Experiences enhance add value and create I Expected Outcome A wide range of recreat services, appropriate to potential impacts on la

 Tourism forms part of the experience economy, a sector dominated by the desire to be engaged at an emotional, physical, intellectual and spiritual level.
 For this reason, product development in the tourism industry needs to focus on delivering compelling experiences that trigger a full-range of emotions and responses.
 Consumers want unique experiences that are not shared with large numbers of other users.
 This means that spaces and places for outdoor recreation need to be tailored to different user groups to manage a spectrum of expectations and needs.